zhou-lab/biscuit/README.md

 # biscuit
 a little tool suite for bisulfite data

+#### Install
+Issue a `make` and the binary is built into `bin/`.

+### Alignment of bisulfite-treated short reads
+`biscuit index` and `biscuit align` adapts the `bwa index` and `bwa mem` for bisulfite-treated short reads.

+#### Feature
+- assymmetric scoring for C to T and G to A in mapping.
+Production of consistent mapping quality and NM tags.
+- disk space economic indices.
+No storage of bisulfite converted reference.
+- Strand-specific filtering tightly integrated in mapping, instead of simply labeling output as QC failure.
+- exposes all the BWA-mem parameters to the users.
+- no separate install of BWA.
+Dependencies easily met.
+- robust to OS build, read processing and reference processing occur within computing threads of single process.

+### Somatic mutation calling
+`somatic` computes somatic mutations as well as DNA methylation from matched tumor~normal pairs.

+#### Feature
+- supports VCF output.

 ### Pileup cytosine and SNPs
-The tool `pileup_cytosine` computes 1) methylation (in both CpG and CpH); 2) all the callable SNP mutations.
+`biscuit pileup` computes 1) methylation (in both CpG and CpH); 2) all the callable SNP mutations.
 The tool is very similar in function if not superior to the well known BisSNP.

-SNP calling philosophy: `pileup_cytosine` tries to minimize false positive methylation call and can be stringent in terms of mutations.
-If there is a read mapped with high confidence and showing a mutation with high base quality score. `pileup_cytosine` starts its SNP processing and MAY abolish the methylation calling if the SNP interferes the determination of cytosine retention/conversion.
+SNP calling philosophy: `pileup` tries to minimize false positive methylation call and can be stringent in terms of mutations.
+If there is a read mapped with high confidence and showing a mutation with high base quality score. `pileup` starts its SNP processing and MAY abolish the methylation calling if the SNP interferes the determination of cytosine retention/conversion.

 #### Feature
-- de novo infer bisulfite parent strand or from bsmap (ZS) or BWA-meth tags (YD)
+- de novo infer bisulfite parent strand or from bsmap (ZS) or BWA-meth style tags (YD)
 - call ambiguous alternative allele
 - distinguish ambiguous alternative allele and multiple alternative allele
 - coordinate-sorted output for sorted bam input